Parole Review & Application

 14 months – 6 months = 8 months

 For the most effective defense, you should hire an attorney well in advance of the calculated appearance date shown in the parole and discretionary mandatory supervision chart below.

-Remember, the Parole Board now places inmates into parole review six months prior to the calculated eligibility date, and voting cases as early as three months before the calculated appearance date.
+Remember, the Parole Board now places inmates into parole review six months before the calculated eligibility date and voting cases as early as three months before the calculated appearance date.